8 Dishwasher Problems and How to Fix Them

 Is your dishwasher on the fritz?

 Having a dishwasher is arguably the luxury of all luxuries.
 A machine that makes the hassle of washing dishes as easy as loading up the appliance and pressing start?
 If only our ancient ancestors could have known this kitchen blessing!
 Of course, dishwashers are not without issues.
 Sometimes they act up, and when they do, you should look into it ASAP.
 The problem may amount to nothing more than a quick fix—or it could indicate a much larger issue, which could get worse if you neglect it.
 If your dishwasher exhibits any of the following problems, don’t ignore them.
-And if you do find yourself in the market for a new dishwasher, make sure you know the most reliable (and the least reliable) home appliance brands.

 Dishwashers should smell fresh and clean, so any off-putting smells are a sign that something’s not quite right.
 The primary culprit is likely the drain filter, according to Ron Shimek, president of Mr. Appliance, a Neighborly company.
 “Many dishwashers have a drain filter to prevent food particles from clogging the drain, so check yours,” he says.
 “To do that, simply remove the drain filter from the floor of the dishwasher.
 Wash the filter in your kitchen sink with hot water and soap, using a bottle brush if necessary in order to reach all the interior surfaces.
-Finally, ensure the drain is free and clear of food debris and gunk before you reinsert the drain filter.”
+Finally, ensure the drain filter is clean and free of food debris and gunk before you reinsert the drain filter.”
 Here’s a step-by-step guide to fix a smelly dishwasher.

 Loud, abnormal noises